vizicist/spacepalettepro/doc/building_newmachine.md

 <li>Download and install Windows updates.

-<li>In Windows->Settings->Accounts->Sign-in options, under "Additional settings" turn off "...only allow Windows Hello..."
+<li>In Windows->Settings->Accounts->Sign-in options, under "Additional settings" turn off "...only allow Windows Hello...", and set "If you've been away, when should Windows..." to "Never"

 <li>Use Win-R to run netplwiz.exe, and set it up to automatically log in with spacepalette{serialnum}@outlook.com